MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/multi-repo-checkout.md

 - [Repository declared using a repository resource](#repository-declared-using-a-repository-resource)
 - [Repository declared using inline syntax](#repository-declared-using-inline-syntax)

+Supported repositories are Azure Repos Git (`git`), GitHub (`github`), and BitBucket Cloud (`bitbucket`).

+### Repository declared using a repository resource

 You must use a repository resource if your repository type requires a service connection or other extended resources field.
 You may use a repository resource even if your repository type doesn't require a service connection, for example if you have a repository resource defined already for templates in a different repository.
-You may use inline syntax if your repository type doesn't require a service connection.

-Supported repositories are Azure Repos Git (`git`), GitHub (`github`), and BitBucket Cloud (`bitbucket`).

-### Repository declared using a repository resource

 In the following example, three repositories are declared as repository resources, and then these repositories are checked out along with the current `self` repository that contains the pipeline YAML.
 For more information on repository resource syntax, see [Repository resource](../yaml-schema.md#repository-resource).